docker/docs/engine/install/fedora.md

     This command downloads a test image and runs it in a container.
 When the container runs, it prints a message and exits.

 This installs and runs Docker Engine.

-Use `sudo` to run Docker commands.
+> Receiving errors when trying to run without root?
+>
-Continue to [Post-installation steps for Linux](linux-postinstall.md) to allow non-privileged users to run Docker commands and for other optional configuration steps.
+> Continue to [Linux post-install](linux-postinstall.md) to allow non-privileged users to run Docker commands
+> and for other optional configuration steps.

 #### Upgrade Docker Engine